SurendraVarma9/Huffman/README.md

-# Huffman
+# Huffman Encoder and Decoder
-Huffman coding is used to compress and decompress data.
+Huffman coding is used to encode and transmit with minimum space and it will be decoded at the receiver end.